TheMartianLife/BigDayIn2019/tech.md

 ![](assets/events.png)

 ^
-Linked from that page is also the UTAS events listing, which has everything from meetups to industry networking meetings and expert talks.
+Linked from that page is also the UTAS events listing, which has everything from meetups to industry networking events and expert talks.
 Almost everything is free but because it's on the website they're sometimes not well advertised anywhere else.
 So it's definitely worthwhile a look every so often.
+I have stumbled upon some gems in my time.

 ---